Mpox: Symptoms, testing, care and treatment

 Cleaning and disinfecting surfaces and objects

-Frequently clean and disinfect surfaces and objects that the person with mpox may have come into contact with.
-This is especially important for high-touch surfaces, which may include:
+If you have mpox, frequently clean and disinfect surfaces and objects that you may have come into contact with.

-If a surface or object is visibly dirty, clean it with regular cleaning products first then use a disinfectant.
+If a surface or object is visibly dirty, clean it first with regular cleaning products, then use a disinfectant.
 Always follow product label directions.
 If you're using household bleach, follow instructions on how to properly dilute it.

 We recommend using single-use disposable cleaning products, such as disposable towels.
-If they aren't available, you can either:
+If they aren't available:

 Discard the cleaning products after use if you can't wash or disinfect them.

-After you've recovered from mpox, clean and disinfect all the spaces you have accessed in the home thoroughly.
-This will lower the potential risk of transmission to other household members or visitors.
+After you've recovered from mpox, clean and disinfect all the spaces you accessed in the home.
+Someone else can do this for you, if needed.
+Thorough cleaning and disinfecting will lower the potential risk of transmission to other household members or visitors.

 Learn more about: